aurorascharff/rsc-workshop/STEPS.md

 ### App: Add transition to Search

+- Transitions can be added to navigations explicitly to track the state of it.
+The destination has an "await" which the app is transitioning to.
 - Add transition for spinner to the search.
 Batching, we dont need to debounce.
-Prog-enh works.

 ### App: Add transition and ContactButton sidebar